Structure and Global Ambiguity

 Due to space restrictions, we leave the prove for this conjecture open here; this

 will give some rather informal discussion of the points in the next section.
-It is not hard
+It is

 to see that this is merely a generalization of the cases we have been described above.
-As we

-will see, we can derive some useful facts from these properties of ambiguous languages, even
+will see, we can derive some useful facts from these properties of ambiguous languages,

-without a general proof: we can show that we can construe grammars for languages which do
+without a general proof: we can show that we can construe grammars for languages which

 not fulfill one of the conditions, and, moreover, which type of grammars we can